jfrog/setup-jfrog-cli/README.md

 <details>
     <summary>🔐 Storing the connection details using separate environment variables</summary>

-The connection details of the JFrog platform used by JFrog CLI can be stored as [GitHub secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository), or [GitHub Variables](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/variables) for non-secret values.
+The connection details of the JFrog platform used by this action can be stored as [GitHub secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) (or [GitHub Variables](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/variables) for non-secret values)

 You can set the connection details to your JFrog Platform by using one of the following combinations: